awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-pinpoint-segment-segmentdimensions-behavior.md

 # AWS::Pinpoint::Segment Behavior<a name="aws-properties-pinpoint-segment-segmentdimensions-behavior"></a>

-The behavior\-based criteria for the segment, such as how recently users have used your app\.
+Specifies behavior\-based criteria for the segment, such as how recently users have used your app\.

 ## Syntax<a name="aws-properties-pinpoint-segment-segmentdimensions-behavior-syntax"></a>